Wheelchair Accessibility of Saint-Malo

 Just for fun, here is an impressive collection of different types of cobblestone you find across Saint-Malo.
 The best and easiest surface to roll on is the area around the Tourist Office.

 Summing up, the wheelchair accessibility of Saint-Malo is quite a challenge for wheelchair users.
 Cobblestone is almost everywhere, so you should be prepared for a bumpy ride.
 However, Saint-Malo is incredibly beautiful and has a lot to offer for people with disabilities.
 The City of Saint-Malo has done a lot to increase its wheelchair accessibility wherever possible.
-Follow my tips and enjoy your time!
+Next time, I’ll show you around Mont Saint Michel in Normandy!

 Have you already been to Saint-Malo?